 I've highlighted the numbers so you can point out 1 through 5 with your child.

-The second printable has 5 ducks on it.
-Have your child cut these out and then glue them onto a popsicle stick.
+The second printable has five little ducks on it.
+Have your child cut these out and then glue them onto a Popsicle stick.
 These can be used to sing the song in the same way you'd use a thumb to sing "Where is Thumbkin?"

 Once everything is colored, cut out, and glued it's time to sing the song.